In brief:

-Know Your Business (KYB) compliance is no longer a luxury—it’s a necessity.
+Know Your Business (KYB) verification compliance is no longer a luxury — it’s a necessity.
 Whether you’re a financial institution, fintech startup, or marketplace, verifying businesses before engaging with them is essential for preventing fraud, ensuring regulatory compliance, and building trust with your customers.

 At its core, business verification includes: